Burloe/GoLogger/README.md

 4. `utc` - *Optional* -  UTC is a standardized date and time.
 Using false, the will use the user's local system time.
 [More info can be found in the doc page.](https://docs.godotengine.org/en/stable/classes/class_time.html#class-time-method-get-time-string-from-system)

 You can call function this from any script in your project.
 The string message can contain almost any data, but you may need to convert that data into a string format using `str()`.
 Godot allows you to format the strings in many ways.
 [See this documentation page for more information](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_format_string.html) <br><br>

-### **Modifying log names, adding or removing the number of log files:**
-If you want to add more log files to expand the categories, it will require you to familiarize yourself with the code to an extent.
-If you only want to log into a single file, you don't need to make any changes.
-You can simply leave out the second param when calling `Log.entry("Entry string.")` and it will default to log into "game.log".
-That I plan on making a short tutorial on how to add files. **Beware** that changing the default files will certainly break the controller and requires code and scene alerations to accommodate your changes.